eafit-apolo/apolo-users/docs/source/software/applications/mafft/7.402/index.rst

    .. note::

-      This example was tested with :download:`ITS.fa <src/ITS.fa>` that contains unlined DNA secuences.
+      This example was tested with :download:`example.fa <src/example.fa>` that contains unlined DNA secuences.

    .. code-block:: bash